Rights Respecting School

 Skelton Primary School aims to be a school where children’s rights are at the heart of our ethos and culture, to improve well-being and to develop every child’s talents and abilities to their full potential.

-As part of this plan we are working towards the Silver : Rights Aware recognition as a ‘Rights Respecting School’, an award given to schools on behalf of Unicef UK.
+As part of this plan we have achieved the Silver : Rights Aware recognition as a ‘Rights Respecting School’, an award given to schools on behalf of Unicef UK.

 Unicef is the world’s leading organisation working for children and young people and their rights.
 In 1989, governments across the world agreed that all children have the same rights by adopting the UN Convention on the Rights of the Child (UNCRC).
 These rights are based on what a child needs to survive, grow, participate and fulfil their potential.